Reads in selected columns to a data.frame or a

 a character vector of variable names that will be returned.
 When both

-are specified, variables associated with both are returned.
-Set toNULL
+varnamesand aformulaare specified, variables associated with both are returned.
+Set toNULLby default.- drop

 a logical value.
 When set to the default value of